The City College of New York

 - Since its founding in 1847, CCNY has transformed the lives of thousands of students who might not otherwise have been able to attend college.

-- Eight CCNY graduates have won the Nobel Prize.
+- Nine CCNY graduates have won the Nobel Prize.

 - City ranks 9th nationwide among all institutions, public and private, in the number of graduates who go on to earn a doctorate.